-Chris Sands is South Asia Editor at New Lines magazine and a PhD candidate at King’s College London.
+Chris Sands is a PhD candidate at King’s College London.
 He has been writing about Afghanistan since 2005 and lived in Kabul for more than nine years.
 He is the co-author of ‘Night Letters: Gulbuddin Hekmatyar and the Afghan Islamists who Changed the World’.
 In 2019 he served as an expert witness on behalf of Asadullah Haroon Gul, one of the last Afghans detained at Guantanamo Bay.
 He has appeared as a guest speaker on Afghanistan and war reporting at events hosted by LSE, Trinity College Cambridge, the Economist Educational Foundation and Freedom from Torture.

 Latest from Chris Sands